deepakn2107/OnlineQuiz/README.txt

 update on 06.08.2022 morning

-completed front end screens for students and admin will work on frontend integration part with backend
+completed front end screens for students and admin will work on frontend integration part with backend.o

+update on 06.08.2022 forenoon

+partially completed the integration of category, quiz category, and quiz questions. now working on score card part and description card in ui